The Image of God

 This last suggestion raises another possibility.
 If God bestowed His image upon us via a spiritual impartation, perhaps the image of God resides in the human spirit itself, rather than in our abilities or capacities:

 It is difficult to say what it means for one invisible spirit to resemble another, or to identify the precise sense in which the human spirit bears the image of God.
 The resemblance may have something to do with our spirit’s capacities or abilities, as suggested in the previous interpretation.
 Alternatively, it could be that the human spirit shares other properties in common with God’s spirit—a certain kind of consciousness, perhaps, or maybe inscrutable properties completely unknown to us.
-There is mystery in this interpretation, to be sure, but that doesn’t necessarily count against it.
+There is mystery in this interpretation, but that doesn’t necessarily count against it.
 Crucially, for the purpose of our present discussion, there is no obvious reason why the spiritual resemblance view would be incompatible with an evolutionary theory of our biological origins.

 Several other views of the Imago Dei also merit serious consideration: